speters33w/EnumBuilder/ReadMe.md

 ## Defining primitive variable types in the CSV file:

 To reduce manual editing of the enum, the type and name of each variable may be defined in the header row.
-The constant name may also be defined in the first row.
-Values in the first row will be converted to SNAKE_CASE by the program.
+The constant name may also be defined in the first row of the first column.
+Values in the first column will be converted to SNAKE_CASE by the program.

 To do this, format each header cell like this: